arshiyamohammed15/cicdpipeline/docs/architecture/ZeroUI2.0_Master_Constitution.md

 ---

 ### Error Code Registry (centralized)

+### How to mint a new error code
+1. Propose a short name and severity.
+2. Edit `components/error-codes.yaml` (sorted order).
+3. Reference the code in the relevant rule/contract.
+4. Add one example occurrence to receipts/logs.
+5. Submit PR; reviewers verify uniqueness and usage.

 Use the canonical HTTP error code registry defined under the API Contracts Constitution (`components/error-codes.yaml`).
 Do not define ad-hoc codes in application code; import the shared enum/module instead.

 ---